rackerlabs/support-how-to/content/cloud-dns/what-is-an-soa-record.md

 The SOA record includes the following details:

--   The primary name server for the domain, `ns.rackspace.com`.
+-   The primary name server for the domain, ns.rackspace.com
--   The e-mail for the domain, `hostmaster@rackspace.com`.
+-   The email for the domain, hostmaster@rackspace.com
--   Revision number that changes whenever you update your domain.
+-   Revision number that changes whenever you update the domain
--   Refresh time, the number of seconds before the zone should be refreshed.
+-   Refresh time, which is the number of seconds before the zone should be refreshed
--   Retry time, the number of seconds before a failed refresh should be retried.
+-   Retry time, which is the number of seconds before a failed refresh should be retried
--   Expiration time, the time, in seconds, before the data is considered unreliable.
+-   Expiration time, which is the time, in seconds, before the data is considered unreliable
--   Minimum TTL, this default applies to all resource records in the zone
+-   Minimum TTL, which is the default that applies to all resource records in the zone